Did Midas Really Have the Golden Touch?

 The Kingdom of Phrygia

-Although the linguistic background of the Phrygians remains somewhat of an enigma, many scholars believe that Phrygian was an Indo-European language that developed out of Hittite, which was the dominant language in the region until 1200 BC.
+Although the Phrygians' linguistic background remains somewhat of an enigma, many scholars believe that Phrygian was an Indo-European language that developed out of Hittite, which was the dominant language in the region until 1200 BC.
 Besides some linguistic similarities between Hittite and Phrygian, the fact that Phrygia developed after 1000 BC in the former area of the Hittite Empire and was close in proximity to the Lydians, who did speak an Indo-European language, are points in favor of the Phrygians’ Indo-European background.
 Still, some modern scholars argue that although Phrygian may be determined to be Indo-European at some point, the evidence is not conclusive.

 The Mythological King Midas

-The Greeks were the first people to relate myths concerning King Midas’ golden touch, but the very way in which Midas became king is shrouded in myth and mystery.
-One of the most complete Midas origin legends was written by the second century AD Greek historian, Arrian.
+The Greeks were the first people to relate myths concerning King Midas’ golden touch, but the very way Midas became king is shrouded in myth and mystery.
+One of the complete Midas origin legends was written by the second century AD Greek historian, Arrian.
 According to the historian, Midas’ father, Gordius, witnessed a miraculous event when an eagle perched on one of his wagons.
 An oracle told him to offer to Zeus at the site, which he did and also married the oracle who gave birth to Midas.
 Years later, the prophecy was fulfilled when Midas became king of the Phrygians.

 Who was King Midas?

 “Gyges was the first foreigner we know of, after King Midas of Phrygia, son of Gordias, to dedicate offering at Delphi.
-Midas presented the royal throne from which he used to give judgement; it stands with Gyges’ bowls, and is well worth seeing.”
+Midas presented the royal throne from which he used to give judgment; it stands with Gyges’ bowls, and is well worth seeing.”

 The fact that Midas, a non-Greek, dedicated his own throne to the Oracle of Delphi certainly demonstrates that he and his kingdom were wealthy.
 The wealth of Phrygia is further corroborated in a passage from the Old Testament of the Bible where Meshech, which is believed by modern scholars to have been the Hebrew word for Phrygia, was described as “they merchant: they traded the persons of men and vessels of brass in thy market” (Ezekiel 27:13).
 The Phrygians are also mentioned in the Assyrian annals as a perpetual problem for the mighty empire.